hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/09-how-faridun-bound-zahhak.md

 And having studded it with heavy nails,

-Whereon the brain might chafe, secured Zahhkk,
+Whereon the brain might chafe, secured Zahhak,

 Bound by the hands upon a crag, that so